aculab-com/webrtc-demo-client/README.md

 # WebRTC Demo Client

-This project is written using Typescript and React.
-It is a browser run application to be user with [AculabCall-notification-server](https://github.com/aculab-com/AculabCall-notification-server).
+WebRTC Demo Client is a React application designed to be user with [AculabCall-notification-server](https://github.com/aculab-com/AculabCall-notification-server).

 This app allows testing of calls client to client using notifications and demonstrates use of [aculab-webrtc](https://github.com/aculab-com/aculab-webrtc) in frontend application with implication of a server and notifications.

-This app uses sockets.io for two ways communication with AculabCall-notification-server.
+This app uses sockets.io for communication with AculabCall-notification-server.

-**For correct operating, the AculabCall-notification-server must be running.**
+**This client requires the AculabCall-notification-server to be running.**

 ## Install